 New Year's Day

 Good Friday

 Family Day

 Easter Monday

 Victoria Day

 Civic Holiday

 Labour Day

 Thanksgiving Day

 Christmas Day

 Boxing Day

 Canada Day

 - 2. In addition, all programs will be closed during the designated school board winter statutory/school holiday. - 3.
-Families will not be charged for program closures. - 4.
+School Age Programs will make every attempt to remain open on school board declared snow days provided staff can safely travel to and from the school.
+Any necessary program closures will be announced through the HiMama App so please be attentive. - 4.
+Families will not be charged for program closures. - 5.
 Families will be notified by telephone should a program need to close for emergency reasons.
-In this circumstance, if a parent or guardian cannot be notified, the identified Emergency Contact for that child will be called.
+In this circumstance, if a parent or guardian cannot be notified, the identified Emergency Contact for that child will be called. - 6.
+As declared in the Ontario Child Care Workforce Strategy Plan, child care programs may close up to two days per calendar year for staff professional training.
+Every effort will be made to notify families of these closure dates and families will not be billed for program closures.